 St. Joseph Confirmation Program and Local Guidelines

-- The candidate must be in the 10th grade or higher at the time they celebrate the sacrament.
+- The candidate must be at least sixteen years of age at the time they celebrate the sacrament.

-- The candidate must have participated in previous religious education in the parish program or Catholic school and demonstrate at least an 8th grade understanding of the Catholic faith.
+- The candidate must have participated in previous religious education in the parish program or Catholic school and demonstrate an understanding of Jesus, His teachings and the value and practices of the Catholic faith.

-- Preparation includes parent involvement, a retreat experience, and some form of service.
+- Preparation includes parent and sponsor involvement, a retreat experience, and some form of service.

 - Bishop Siegel encourages the candidate to choose a saint’s name.
 They can also use their baptismal name.